dkharazi/oldnotes/time_series/03_moving_average.md

 ## General Description
 - A moving average model is linear regression model, where the response variable represents some value indexed by the current time period and the predictor variables represent our mean of the value and some white noise error term
 - Specifically, we can define a moving average model of order r as the following:
-	- sᵢ =  μ + θ₁𝜀ᵢ₋₁ + θᵣ𝜀ᵢ₋ᵣ
+	- sᵢ =  μ + 𝜀ᵢ + θ₁𝜀ᵢ₋₁ + θᵣ𝜀ᵢ₋ᵣ or sᵢ-hat = μ + θ₁𝜀ᵢ₋₁ + θᵣ𝜀ᵢ₋ᵣ
+	- Where sᵢ is the unknown true value in our current time period
-	- Where sᵢ is the predicted value in our current time period
+	- Where sᵢ-hat is the predicted value in our current time period
 	- Where μ is the mean of our values (this is constant for any i)
+	- Where 𝜀ᵢ is the unknown error of the current predicted value and what we will observe
-	- Where 𝜀ᵢ₋₁ is the error of the previous value and what we observed
+	- Where 𝜀ᵢ₋₁ is the error of the previous predicted value and what we observed
 	- Where θ₁ represents the percentage of the error 𝜀ᵢ₋₁ we should include in our model
-	- Where 𝜀ᵢ₋ᵣ is the error of the rth previous value and what we observed
+	- Where 𝜀ᵢ₋ᵣ is the error of the rth previous predicted value and what we observed
 	- Where θᵣ represents the percentage of the error 𝜀ᵢ₋ᵣ we should include in our model
 - The moving-average model should not be confused with the simple moving average, which takes the arithmetic mean of a given set of prices over the past number of days